Test-More/test-more/README.md

     This provides tools for mocking objects and classes.
-This is based largely on [Mock::Quick](https://metacpan.org/pod/Mock::Quick), but several interface improvements have been added that cannot be added to Mock::Quick itself without breaking backwords compatability.
+This is based largely on [Mock::Quick](https://metacpan.org/pod/Mock::Quick), but several interface improvements have been added that cannot be added to Mock::Quick itself without breaking backwards compatibility.

     See [Test2::Tools::Mock](https://metacpan.org/pod/Test2::Tools::Mock) for complete documentation.